storj/storj/docs/design/disqualification.md

 A disqualified SNO should quickly stop particiapting with a satellite it is disqualified and demonetized on.
 It may remain in Kademlia and potentially found during Overlay Cache Discover, as the kademlia network supports multiple satellites.

-One option that may be allowed for disqualified storage nodes is a Graceful Exit.
+One option that currently will NOT be allowed for disqualified storage nodes is a Graceful Exit.
 [Storage Node Payment and Incentives for V3](https://docs.google.com/document/d/1-Pxzk-ad-0QtF6nnTwfgzk8e_-XbBNSDxuRvnbd0QL8/edit#heading=h.rz1ehm5mbeuz) describes this feature:

 > When a node operator wants to leave the network, if they just shut down the node, the unavailability of the data on the network can contribute to repair costs.
 If instead, the node triggers a function to call a Satellite, request new storage nodes to store the pieces stored on the node being shut down, then directly upload those pieces to the new nodes, file repair would be avoided.